gwmod/nlmod/docs/utilities.rst

 ========
 Utilities
 ========
 Before we can run a groundwater model, the data needs to be processed.
-This section demonstrates some of the methods that are built into nlmod.
+This section demonstrates some of the methods that are built into `nlmod`.

 .. toctree::
   :maxdepth: 1